mhaidarhanif/super-restapi-node/README.md

 git init

 # create a new heroku app
-heroku apps:create my-new-app
+heroku apps:create super-app

 # add heroku remote reference to the local repository
-heroku git:remote --app my-new-app
+heroku git:remote --app super-app

 # add the MongoLab addon to the heroku app
 heroku addons:create mongolab

 # set the environment variables to the heroku app (see the .env file in root directory)
-heroku config:set MASTER_KEY=masterKey JWT_SECRET=jwtSecret
+heroku config:set MASTER_KEY=SUPERMASTER JWT_SECRET=SUPERSECRET

 # commit and push the build files
 git add -A
-git commit -m "Some commit message" git push heroku master
+git commit -m "SUPER COMMIT"
+git push heroku master

 # open the deployed app in the browser